Stellenbosch University: Campus radio

+Campus newspaper

 The university also distributes regular publications, Die Matie (appearing every fortnight) for its students and Kampusnuus (appearing monthly) for its staff.
 An official yearbook, Stellenbosch Student, is published annually and presented to all graduating students.
 Matieland is the name of the official alumni magazine.
 It is published twice a year and distributed to some 100 000 alumni and friends of the university.